Wildfires, persistent dry weather spark new round of fire restrictions

-Unincorporated Montrose County are reverting to Stage I fire restrictions starting at 12:01 a.m.
+Unincorporated Montrose County fell back under Stage I fire restrictions starting at 12:01 a.m.
 Thursday morning.
-As well, the Grand Mesa, Uncompahgre and Gunnison National Forests, City of Ouray and Ouray County are implementing the same level of restrictions.
+As well, the Grand Mesa, Uncompahgre and Gunnison National Forests, City of Ouray and Ouray County and Delta County have implemented the same level of restrictions.

+Governor Jared Polis has also announced he was implementing a 30-day statewide fire ban, because of drought and extreme fire conditions.

-Seasonal high temperatures, major fires statewide and worsening dry conditions played into the decision for Montrose County.
+Seasonal high temperatures, major fires statewide and worsening dry conditions played into the decision for Montrose, Delta and Ouray counties.

 “We are in a severe drought and measures need to be taken to keep our public lands and community safe," said Sheriff Gene Lillard.